-Updates and notifications allow your app for the Assistant to re-engage with users through scheduled daily updates and push notifications.
+Updates and notifications allow your Actions to re-engage with users through scheduled daily updates and push notifications.
 During normal interactions with your app, you can ask users to opt-in to receive updates using two subscription models:

 - Daily updates: Google pulls an update at a time specified by the user.

 - Push notifications: the app can push updates when deemed appropriate.

 With Routine Suggestions, after someone engages with your Action, you can prompt them to add your Action to their Routines with just a couple of taps, becoming part of the user's daily routines.